groonga/groonga/doc/source/reference/commands/select.rst

 ``drilldown_limit``
 """""""""""""""""""

-It specifies the max number of drilldown output records.
-If the number of matched drilldown records is less than ``drilldown_limit``, all drilldown records are outputted.
+It specifies the max number of groups in a drilldown.
+If the number of groups is less than ``drilldown_limit``, all groups are outputted.

-Here is a ``limit`` example:
+Here is a ``drilldown_limit`` example:

 .. groonga-command
 .. include:: ../../example/reference/commands/select/drilldown_limit_simple.log